Sir John Morris, 1st Baronet: Family

-In 1774 John married Henrietta Musgrave, one of five daughters of Sir Philip Musgrave, 6th Baronet who married.
+In 1774 John married Henrietta Musgrave, one of five daughters of Sir Philip Musgrave, 6th Baronet.

 In 1776 his sister Margaret Morris married the Frenchman, Noel Joseph Desenfans; they and Francis Bourgeois would eventually build up an art collection which became the basis of the collection at Dulwich Picture Gallery in London.

 Morris had five daughters, three of whom survived into adulthood and each married: